GitMyCode/d2r-chicken-bot/README.md

 in the folder there is `config.yml` file that should look like this:
 ```
 QuitOnHealthPercentage: 35
+# If you are offline then put the value: Menu
 QuitMethod: Both # Other values are: Socket, Menu
 # If you receive a hit that put you with less life than the hit you took then it will quit
 # this can increase survivability when QuitOnHealthPercentage is too low